Where to Stay in Bali: 10 Best Areas & Hotels

 Basically, you can divide Bali into 6 main areas:

-• South Bali – This is the most touristic part of the island where you’ll find gorgeous beaches, luxurious beach resorts, and fancy restaurants.
+• South Bali: This is the most touristic part of the island where you’ll find gorgeous beaches, luxurious beach resorts, and fancy restaurants.
 The most popular towns to stay in are Canggu, Seminyak, Nusa Dua, Kuta, and Uluwatu.

-• Central Bali – If you head further inland you’ll come across the cultural hotspot of Ubud.
+• Central Bali: If you head further inland you’ll come across the cultural hotspot of Ubud.
 This part of the island is home to many temples and rice fields, and you’ll find the most beautiful waterfalls in Bali in this area as well.

-• East Bali – The east part of the island is dominated by two volcanos, Mount Agung and Mount Batur.
+• East Bali: The east part of the island is dominated by two volcanos, Mount Agung and Mount Batur.
 You’ll also find many beautiful rice fields here, as well as some of the oldest villages in Bali.
 You can visit East Bali as a day trip from Ubud or you can decide to stay in Sidemen, Candidasa, or Amed.

-• North Bali – Although the northern part of the island is much less frequented and visited by tourists, it has so much to offer!
+• North Bali: Although the northern part of the island is much less frequented and visited by tourists, it has so much to offer!
 The climate is very different from the south of the island and the area is dotted with misty mountains and cloudy lakes.
 If you want to experience this area to the fullest, staying in Munduk is the best option.

-• West Bali – This is the least populated part of Bali and it doesn’t get many visitors.
+• West Bali: This is the least populated part of Bali and it doesn’t get many visitors.
 You can find many quiet beaches here along with West Bali National Park.
 If you’re after a really low-key experience you can spend a couple of days here but generally, I wouldn’t recommend this area to first-timers, simply because the other areas have so much more to offer.

-• Nusa Islands – Southeast of the main island of Bali you’ll find 3 smaller islands known as the Nusa islands: Nusa Ceningan, Nusa Lembongan, and Nusa Penida.
+• Nusa Islands: Southeast of the main island of Bali you’ll find 3 smaller islands known as the Nusa Islands: Nusa Ceningan, Nusa Lembongan, and Nusa Penida.
 You can visit them as a day trip from Bali but if you have more time, I strongly recommend staying there for a few days.
-If you’re interested, make sure to check my Nusa islands itinerary!
+If you’re interested, make sure to check my Nusa Islands itinerary!

-Depending on how long are you staying in Bali, I recommend choosing at least 2-3 bases during your trip.
+Depending on how long you are staying in Bali, I recommend choosing at least 2-3 bases during your trip.
 The island is far too big to explore from just one location!

-If you need any help with this, check out my 2 week Bali itinerary which contains all the interesting attractions and even includes a custom-made map.
+If you need any help with this, check out my 2 week Bali itinerary which contains all the interesting attractions and even includes a custom-made map!

+Okay, so now let’s see exactly where to stay in Bali!
 If you don’t have time to read this article now, you can have a quick scan of the below table.
 It shows the best places in Bali to stay and a rundown of what each area offers.

-AreaRecommended Hotels
+AreaRecommended Hotel

-Ubud (culture, sightseeing, first-time visitors, nature-lovers)Kamandalu Ubud
+Ubud (culture, waterfalls, first-time visitors, nature lovers)Kamandalu Ubud

 Canggu (beaches, first-time visitors, food, great atmosphere)COMO Uma Canggu